Hydrology Training: Adapting Regions to Climate Change

 2. Advanced Hydrology: Level 2

-You can choose to take one of these two micro-certifications, or both in the form of a short course.
+You can choose to take one of these two micro-certifications, or both as part of a short course.

 • General Hydrology (Level 1): June 15 and 16